weasdown/GMAT-Python-simple/README.md

 `gp` is the recommended abbreviation as is used throughout this documentation.

+### Specifying GMAT path

-[//]: # (TODO: add link to instructions for specifying GMAT path)
+[//]: # (TODO: add link to instructions for specifying GMAT path) For this library to be able to communicate with GMAT, you will also need to specify the path that GMAT is installed in.
+You can do this either using an environment variable or in a configuration file.

+[//]: # (TODO: add instructions for path specifying via environment variable or config file.)

 ## Examples